 Deadline: Rolling Basis

-Applications are open for the Roddenberry Foundation Catalyst Fund 2022.
+Applications for the Roddenberry Foundation Catalyst Fund 2023 are now open.
 The Catalyst Fund makes grants to anyone, anywhere in the world who has an early-stage idea or project that addresses pressing global challenges.

 The Catalyst Funds